getsentry/sentry-docs/src/wizard/ionic/index.md

 );
 ```

-Additionally for Angular, you will also need to alter NgModule (same code doesn't apply to other siblings)
+Additionally for Angular, you will also need to configure your root `app.module.ts` (same code doesn't apply to other siblings):

 ```javascript
 @NgModule({